 The drive to make HDTV ubiquitous got a boost last week with the announcement of the development of a commercial low power HD H.264/AVC system-on-chip (SoC) semiconductor for low-cost hybrid HD video and high-resolution cameras.

 The A1 digital camera platform SoC was developed by Ambarella in Sunnyvale, CA. It combines an HD H.264/AVC codec, video processor, still image processor, audio compression and system functions on one chip.
-It has an operating power of less than 1W and is priced to bring the HD experience to mainstream consumers.
+It has an operating power of less than one watt and is priced to bring the high definition experience to mainstream consumers, according to the company.

-The A1 platform is based on the H.264/AVC video compression standard, the next-generation of video compression technology.
-Ambarella’s platform delivers a 2.5x compression gain over current MPEG-2/4 solutions, providing the efficiency required to store HD video content in convenient flash-based memory.
+The A1 platform is based on the H.264/AVC video compression standard, the next generation of video compression technology.
+Ambarella’s platform delivers a 2.5x compression gain over current MPEG-2/4 solutions, providing the efficiency required to store HD video content in flash-based memory, according to the company.